INFORMATION FOR TOWN FANS

 If you are spending more time in Leeds, it is well worth taking a local train out to Dewsbury, where the station bar is one of the country’s greatest heritage and real ale pubs!

-On Elland Road, opposite the away turnstiles is Graveleys Fish and Chips – it is worth waiting in the queue to get your lunch.
+On Elland Road, opposite the away turnstiles is Graveleys Fish and Chips – many Town fans will attest that it is worth waiting in the queue for a while.

 There is a McDonalds further along Elland Road – walk past the South Stand and Billy Bremner statute and look to your right.